-COMPENSATION OF NAMED EXECUTIVE OFFICERS FOR FISCAL 2015
+COMPENSATION OF NAMED EXECUTIVE OFFICERS FOR FISCAL 2016

-This section provides a discussion of the Company's objectives when compensating its Chief Executive Officer (CEO) throughout fiscal 2015, Paul Reynolds; its Chief Financial Officer (CFO), Brad Kotush; the Chief Executive Officer, North American Capital Markets, Dan Daviau; the Global Head of Equity Sales and Trading, Mark Whaling; and the Global Co-Head of Investment Banking, Edward (Ted) Hirst (collectively, the "Named Executive Officers" or "NEOs") with respect to fiscal 2015 and the policies the Company has implemented to achieve those objectives.
+This section provides a discussion of the Company's objectives when compensating its Chief Executive Officer (CEO) from April 1, 2015, to September 30, 2015, David Kassie; its CEO from October 1, 2015, to the end of fiscal 2016, Dan Daviau; its Chief Financial Officer (CFO), Brad Kotush; the CEO of Canaccord Genuity Limited (the group's capital markets operating subsidiary in the United Kingdom), Alexis de Rosnay; the CEO of Canaccord Genuity Inc. (the group's capital markets operating subsidiary in the United States), Jeffrey Barlow; and the CEO of Canaccord Genuity Wealth Limited (the group's wealth management operating subsidiary headquartered in London, England), David Esfandi (collectively, the "Named Executive Officers" or "NEOs") with respect to fiscal 2016 and the policies the Company has implemented to achieve those objectives.
 It also outlines what each compensation program is designed to reward, each element of compensation, why the Company has chosen to pay each element, how the Company determined the amount it would pay, and how each compensation element fits into the Company's overall compensation objectives.